Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 The Brough of Birsay is a small tidal island that can only be reached at low tide by walking across a concrete causeway.

-Puffins and a wealth of other sea birds gather on the cliffs here in late April.
+Puffins and many other sea birds gather here in late April on the cliffs.
 We spotted some on the western cliffs near the lighthouse.
 A local also told us that puffins are often seen on the far east cliffs of the island, too.

-Remaining on the island are the Norse remains of a church that was a place of pilgrimage in Medieval times and remnants of past Pictish and Viking settlements.
+The island still contains the Norse remains of a church that was a place of pilgrimage in Medieval times and remnants of past Pictish and Viking settlements.

 Brough of Birsay Lighthouse on top of the island